rossigee/wordpress-cd/README.md

 WPCD_GIT_BRANCH | Which branch this is a build of, to help determine which environment to deploy to. | `master` (or `develop`)

+### Common configuration

+If the site you are deploying to uses non-standard `WP_CONTENT_DIR` and `WP_PLUGIN_DIR` settings in it's `wp-config.php`, you need to also specify these as environment variables to the deploy stage for sites, plugins or themes.

 ### The supplied `rsync` driver

 This package comes with a simple `rsync` based driver, that implements the deployment methods for modules (plugins and themes) and sites.
 The main environment variables you need to set for a typical rsync deployment are: